 The tricky bit of this cleanser isn’t even that tricky—it’s just a bit time consuming.
-Once the SCI has dissolved in the Amphosol CG, all you’ve got to do is whisk the water and xanthan gum together, and then stir the rest of it together.
+Once the SCI has dissolved in the Cocamidopropyl Betaine, all you’ve got to do is whisk the water and xanthan gum together, and then stir the rest of it together.
 The surfactant blob will take a while to dissolve, but it will (and with fairly little effort on your part), and you’ll be left with a downright lovely pumpable Gentle Aloe Facial Cleanser that is perfect for sensitive skin.
 Try it!

-Want to watch this recipe instead of read it?
+Want to watch this project instead of read it?

 Gentle Aloe Facial Cleanser

 6g | 0.21oz Sodium Cocoyl Isethionate (SCI) (USA / Canada)